tornord/marko-vite-express-ssr-only/README.md

-# Example of using @marko/vite for ssr only.
+# Example of using @marko/vite for ssr only